dagraham/plm-dgraham/README.md

 This step involves invoking *plm* with the `-d`, deliver, switch.

-        ~/plm % plm -d
+        ~ % plm -d

-As with the process for requesting cannot play dates, this prompts for the relevant project and then successively copies 1) the email addresses, 2) the subject and 3) the schedule itself to the system clipboard so that each can be pasted in turn into an email to be sent to the relevant players.
+As with the process for requesting "can play" dates, this prompts for the relevant project and then successively copies 1) the email addresses, 2) the subject and 3) the schedule itself to the system clipboard so that each can be pasted in turn into an email to be sent to the relevant players.